zaragozamartin91/jargon-cards-app/README.md

 Frontend entrypoint is `docs/index.html` which in turn relies on  `docs/bundle.js` for running App logic.

 Run `npm run build-prod` before pushing a new branch.

+## Start firebase emulator

+Run `npm run firebase-emulators` to start the Firebase emulator

+The emulated services are hosted in `http://127.0.0.1:4000`

+Data is imported and exported from/to the firebase-saved-data dir